Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 38,429, 15,404 total housing units (homes and apartments), and a median cost of homes of $165,889, Atlantic City real estate values are some of the lowest in New Jersey, although compared to real estate around the nation, Atlantic City homes are still considered rather expensive.
+With a population of 38,429, 15,404 total housing units (homes and apartments), and a median house value of $157,508, Atlantic City real estate values are some of the lowest in New Jersey, although compared to real estate around the nation, Atlantic City homes are still considered rather expensive.

-Large apartment complexes or high rise apartments are the single most common housing type in Atlantic City, accounting for 51.57% of the city's housing units.
-Other types of housing that are prevalent in Atlantic City include duplexes, homes converted to apartments or other small apartment buildings ( 18.68%), single-family detached homes ( 17.72%), and a few row houses and other attached homes ( 14.00%).
+Large apartment complexes or high rise apartments are the single most common housing type in Atlantic City, accounting for 50.06% of the city's housing units.
+Other types of housing that are prevalent in Atlantic City include duplexes, homes converted to apartments or other small apartment buildings ( 18.96%), single-family detached homes ( 16.91%), and a few row houses and other attached homes ( 14.00%).
 Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Atlantic City's housing was primarily built during this period, from the '40s through the '60s.
-A full 34.93% of the city's housing hails from this era.
-Other housing ages represented in Atlantic City include homes built between 1970-1999 ( 33.04%) and housing constructed before 1939 ( 26.17%).
-There's also some housing in Atlantic City built between 2000 and later ( 5.85%).
+A full 33.30% of the city's housing hails from this era.
+Other housing ages represented in Atlantic City include homes built before 1939 ( 30.85%) and housing constructed between 1970-1999 ( 29.06%).
+There's also some housing in Atlantic City built between 2000 and later ( 6.79%).

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Atlantic City differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Atlantic City - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Atlantic City real estate investment or home purchase decisions.